AXION-MONEY/liquidity-amo/README.md

 * minUsdSpend (uint256): The minimum required amount of USD that must be contributed to the pool for the liquidity addition to be valid.
 * deadline (uint256): Timestamp representing the deadline for the operation to be executed.
 If the deadline is exceeded, the transaction will revert.

-**mintSellFarm**
+### 6. mintSellFarm
  Purpose (brief): The mintSellFarm essentially bundles the mintAndSell and the addLiquidity functions.

-7.unfarmBuyBurn
+### 7.unfarmBuyBurn
 	**Purpose (brief)**: The unfarmBuyBurn function is used to increase BOOST price back to peg and is symmetrical to the MintSellFarm function.
 First it removes protocol owned liquidity, swaps the USD for Boost, then burns the BOOST